rsksmart/devportal/docs/01-concepts/powpeg/index.md

 ## Building the Most Secure, Permissionless and Uncensorable Bitcoin Peg

-Rootstock’s (RSK) 2-way peg protocol, called “the **Powpeg**”, has matured from its inception in 2018 as a federation to now include many decentralized qualities.
+Rootstock’s 2-way peg protocol, called “the **Powpeg**”, has matured from its inception in 2018 as a federation to now include many decentralized qualities.
 The new Rootstock Powpeg protects private keys stored in special purpose PowHSMs based on tamper-proof secure elements (SE).
 Each PowHSM runs a Rootstock node in SPV mode, and so signatures can only be commanded by chain cumulative proof of work.
 Security is established in the Powpeg through the simplicity of a layered design we refer to as defence-in-depth.

 :::note[Info]